Gross-Up

 What Does Gross-Up Mean?

-Gross-up is optional and is usually used for one-time payments.
-However, there are times when it is used to meet a specific annual net salary.
+Gross-up is usually used for optional, one-time payments.
+However, there are times when it’s used to meet a specific annual net salary.
 When this happens, gross-up merely restates the salary as net instead of gross salary (before tax withholding).

-To help illustrate gross-up, here is a common example:
+To help illustrate gross-up and how it works, here’s a common example:

 When Might an Employer Offer a Gross-Up to Employees?